What is Revalidation?

 Revalidation is based on a local evaluation of doctors' performances through annual appraisal.
 Doctors are expected to provide a core set of supporting information over each revalidation cycle at appraisal.
 The information from the appraisal will be assessed by a responsible officer who will then make a revalidation recommendation to the GMC, normally every five years.
-For full detail on the revalidation process across all UK nations, please see our Revalidation Guide for Surgery.
+For full detail on the revalidation process please see our Revalidation Guide for Surgery.

 The College’s role